6 Awesome E-commerce Lead Generation Campaigns

 Last May, the makeup and skin care subscription box company partnered with an influential blogger to “curate” a box.
 Result?
 18,000 likes and touch base with more than 550,000 consumers.
 Taking cue from the success of this campaign, Birchbox now lets influencers take over its corporate Instagram account on holidays like Mother’s Day, which results in fresh content and an amplified reach.
 In fact, they have become one of the top brands getting Instagram influencer marketing right.

 Source – Retail Touchpoints

-You may be thinking what a potato chips brand did to make it to the list of online lead generation campaigns.
+You may be thinking about what a potato chips brand did to make it to the list of online lead generation campaigns.
 Well, they played it smart.
 Duh!
 The company ran a sweepstakes contest on Facebook and combined it with Facebook lead ads.
 The results left everyone pleasantly surprised.
 Burts Potato Chips company reached 4309 people and captured 2709 email leads at a whopping 64% conversion rate!

-What’s your favorite lead generation campaign?
+What are your favorite ecommerce lead generation campaigns?
 Have you tried something quirky to get prospects leave behind their information?
 Let us know in the comments section below.

 Learn how to create a successful lead generation campaign for your ecommerce business and boost sales with our ecommerce marketing guide below!

 Antara Agarwal is a full time marketing consultant at Outgrow.
 She can be found packing her bags for her next trip, often to the mountains.
 And in one of those bags you will always find a half finished book she’s been struggling with for months.